ww-tech/lookml-tools/README.md

  Documentation site: https://ww-tech.github.io/lookml-tools/

 ## LookML updater
-The first tool helps solve a problem of official definitions of `dimensions` and `measures`---such as in a business glossary---getting out of sync from some other system.
+The first tool helps solve a problem of official definitions of `dimensions` and `measures`&mdash;such as in a business glossary&mdash;getting out of sync from some other system.
 The solution implemented here is to have a remote master list whose definitions are propagated to LookML.
 Thus, given some remote definition for a given LookML `dimension`, `dimension_group`, or `measure`, inject it in the LookML.

 Full documentation is [here](README_UPDATER.md).